29next/developer-docs/docs/apps/guides/building-your-first-app.md

 ### Test App On Development Store

 1. Add your development store to the "Development Stores" section.
-This will ensure that your app is automatically pushed to your development store for review and testing.
+This will ensure that your app is automatically pushed to your development store for review and testing, see [app development flow](/apps/app-development-flow.md).

 Your app should now be installed and ready to testing and further development on your development store. :raised_hands: